 - Part 1: Professional Standing: Maintain a valid and unrestricted license to practice medicine in the United States, its territories, or Canada

-- Part 2: Lifelong Learning and Self-Assessment: Attest to completion of an average of 25 CME credits per year and 8 SACME and complete the ABO's Patient Safety Activity.
+- Part 2: Lifelong Learning and Self-Assessment: Attest to completion of an average of 25 CME credits per year and 8 SACME and complete a Patient Safety activity.

-- Part 3: Cognitive Expertise: Pass one Demonstration of Cognitive Knowledge (DOCK) Examination – a secure, 150-item, proctored examination or complete the Quarterly Questions assessment program.
+- Part 3: Cognitive Expertise: Complete the Quarterly Questions assessment program.

 Diplomates who complete the requirements will earn a clinically inactive certificate.
 The status of "Board Certified -- Clinically Inactive" will also be displayed to patients on the ABO website's Verify a Physician search tool, reported to the American Board of Medical Specialties (ABMS), and shared with all individuals or organizations seeking to verify board certification.